tmobile/magentaA11y/_checklist-web/listbox-autocomplete.md

     The listbox closes.
   escape: |
     Clears the textbox.
 If the listbox is displayed, closes it.

 mobile:
   swipe: |
     Focus moves to the input, traverses list
   double-tap: |
-    Selects option
+    Opens select, chooses option

 screenreader:
   name:  |
-    Purpose is clear
+    Its purpose is clear
   role:  |
-    Identifies itself as a listbox
+    It identifies itself as a select, popup, menu/submenu, listbox or combobox
   group: |
-    Label is read with the input
+    Its label is read and selected options are read
   state: |
+    It indicates the value of the text input

+gherkin-keyboard:
+  - when:  |
+      the tab key to move focus to the text input
+    result: |
+      focus is strongly visually indicated
+  - then:  |
+      the arrow keys to select an option
+    result: |
+      the selected option
+  - then:  |
+      the enter key
+    result: |
+      the selected option is changed and focus returns to the text input
+  - then:  |
-    Indicates when the list is expanded/collapsed
+      the escape key when the select is open
+    result: |
+     it collapses and focus moves to the select

+gherkin-mobile:
+  - when:  |
+      swipe to focus on a select
+  - then:  |
+      doubletap with the select in focus
+    result: |
+      the selected option is changed
 ---
 ## Code example

 {% highlight html %}
 {% include /examples/input-listbox-autocomplete.html %}
 {% endhighlight %}

 ## Developer notes